Between 2013-18 Adfam received funding from the National Lottery to deliver the Whole Family Recovery Project in Greenwich, London.

 - Understanding boundaries and the importance of managing them effectively in the context of working with family members;

-- Exploring effective forms of communication, including body language and active listening and how to communicate in a manner that provides family members with a safe, supportive and effective space;
+- Exploring boundaries and effective forms of communication, including body language, active listening and how to communicate in a manner that provides family members with a safe, supportive and effective space;

-- Understanding safeguarding and how to implement a safeguarding policy effectively;
+- Understanding how to implement a safeguarding and confidentiality policy effectively;

-FRCs can offer flexible and social peer support to meet the needs of family members, this could include 1:1 and group support, adding value and capacity to existing services.
+FRCs were able to offer flexible and social peer support to meet the needs of family members, this included:

 - Fortnightly peer support group, called Taking Steps, where people offer one another practical and emotional advice, help and support in a friendly and non-judgmental environment.